3asyPe/meme-checker/README.md

 ## Settings

-Input addresses (NOT PRIVATE KEYS!) in data/addresses.txt
+Input addresses (NOT PRIVATE KEYS!) in addresses.txt

-Input proxies in data/proxies.txt
+Input proxies in proxies.txt

 Read and configure script in settings.py